marcochac0n/aesthetic-card-gift/DEPLOYMENT.md

 **Solution:**
 - Make sure you're triple-clicking the wax seal (not single or double-click)
 - Try entering codes in lowercase: `bee`, `iris`, `dance`
-- Check that you haven't modified the bypass code logic in `CountdownPage.tsx`
+- Check browser console (F12) for any JavaScript errors

 ### Build fails with "Cannot find module"